scalarion/optee/README.md

 setup.sh will run OPTEE in a arm7 QUEMU

-To setup a clean environment install https://multipass.run and execute following commands from your commandline
+To setup a clean virtual environment install https://multipass.run and execute following commands from your commandline

 ```Bash
 multipass launch --mem <mem> --disk 20G --cpus <cpus> --name optee bionic